qgis/QGIS-Documentation/docs/user_manual/print_composer/composer_items/composer_attribute_table.rst

   the :ref:`conditional table formatting <conditional_formatting>` present
   in the layer is applied inside the layout attribute table (*only background and foreground colors are currently supported*).
-Conditional formatting rules take precedence over all other corresponding layout table formatting settings, e.g. they will override other cell background color settings such as the alternating row colors.
+Conditional formatting rules take precedence over other layout table formatting settings, e.g. they will override other cell background color settings such as alternating row colors.
 * With the :guilabel:`Wrap text on` option, you can define a character on which the cell content will be wraped each time it is met